Airline-Ticket-Management-System/CSE328/README.md

-Airline Ticket Management System is a software application that helps users book, cancel, and manage flight tickets online or offline.
-It also allows admins to manage flights, schedules, and passenger data
+Airline Ticket Management System is a software application that helps users book, cancel, and manage flight tickets .

 Home Page